r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 texinfo-tex zip subversion bison moreutils xz patch`.

-The tarballs are more flexible in that one does not need to always install the "full" version.
-Also, they are compressed using the Zstandard compressor, which works better for this content than the compressor used by Rtools42, so the compressed file is smaller and decompresses faster.
+The tarballs are more flexible in that one does not need to always install Msys2 nor the full set of libraries.
+Also, tarballs are compressed using the Zstandard compressor, which works better for this content than the compressor used by Rtools42 (InnoSetup does not support Zstandard as of this writing), so the compressed file is smaller and decompresses faster.

 The script below automatically installs Msys2, MiKTeX and Inno Setup (the last two into non-standard directories) and can be used on fresh systems or